Table of contents

 What is the most common B2B closing mistake?

 Talking right after announcing the price.
 The most costly mistake documented in sales analytics.
-Per Nimitai analysis of 350+ real calls, reps who justify their price before the prospect reacts close 38% fewer deals than those who master the silence.
+Reps who justify their price before the prospect reacts close far fewer deals than those who master the silence.
 When you announce "fifty thousand dollars per year" then immediately follow with "but this includes onboarding, premium support...", you signal to the prospect that even you find the price high.
 You automatically trigger defensive negotiation.
 Golden rule : announce the price, shut up, wait for the reaction.
 The 3 to 8 seconds of silence that follow are the most valuable in the entire sales cycle.

 Why do 60% of B2B deals fail at closing?

-Per HubSpot Sales Trends Report 2024, over 60% of B2B opportunities fail at the closing phase, but not for the reasons people think.
+A majority of B2B opportunities fail at the closing phase, but not for the reasons people think.
 The cause is usually not price or product, it is the accumulation of upstream mistakes that make closing impossible.
 The 4 most frequent : (1) sloppy qualification (prospect never had budget), (2) single-threading on the champion without engaging the economic buyer, (3) objections left unresolved while continuing the pitch, (4) no concrete next step at end of call.
-Per Nimitai, 91% of ghosted deals had no confirmed next step and 68% of lost deals had an unresolved objection in the call recording.
+The vast majority of ghosted deals had no confirmed next step, and many lost deals contained an objection left unanswered.

 How many follow-ups are needed to close a B2B deal?

-Per Close.com and Salesforce 2023 data, 80% of B2B sales require between 5 and 8 touchpoints before signature.
-But the structural problem : 92% of reps give up after 4 follow-ups, meaning 88% of dead opportunities could have signed with 1 or 2 more follow-ups.
+Most B2B sales require several touchpoints (often 5 to 8) before signature.
+But the structural problem : many reps give up after one or two follow-ups, when some dead opportunities could have signed with a bit more persistence.
 Practical rule : plan a minimum of 6 to 8 touchpoints over 30 to 45 days after the first demo, with different angles for each follow-up (industry insight, useful resource, competitor case study).
 NEVER send a follow-up that says "just checking in" : it is mistake #11 in this article, and it kills more deals than all others combined.

 How do you know if you talk too much during a closing?

 The critical threshold is 50% talk ratio.
 Above that, you are in pitch mode and you lose the deal.
-Per Nimitai analysis on 350+ real calls, reps who maintain their talk ratio between 38% and 46% close 38% more deals than those who talk over 65% of the time.
+Reps who keep a measured talk ratio (around 40%) close far more than those who monopolize the conversation.
 Three objective signals you talk too much : (1) prospect responds with "hmm hmm" rather than full sentences, (2) you string 3 consecutive sentences without a question, (3) you justify before the prospect has objected.
 Concrete antidote : after each important sentence (price announcement, key feature presentation, objection handling), mentally count to 8 before resuming.
 This forced silence is the least taught and most profitable skill in closing.

 How do you train to avoid closing mistakes?